kevinw/trackpadtouch/README.md

 ## How to Use

-(There is an example scene included in the package showing off multitouch support.)
+**NOTE: There is an example scene included in the package showing off multitouch support.**

-Import the Trackpad Touch package.
+Import the `TrackpadTouch` package.

 Use `TrackpadInput.touches` just like you would use `Input.touches`: